Athabasca Community Trust

 What is the Trust?

-The Athabasca Community Trust is set up to administer payments received from Cameco and Orano under the Ya’Thi Néné Collaboration Agreement for the long-term benefit of the Athabasca First Nations (Fond du Lac, Hatchet Lake and Black Lake) and the Athabasca Municipalities (Camsell Portage, Uranium City, Wollaston Lake and Stony Rapids).
+The Athabasca Community Trust is set up to administer payments received from industry under the Ya’Thi Néné Collaboration Agreement (Cameco & Orano) and several exploration agreements for the long-term benefit of the Athabasca First Nations (Fond du Lac, Hatchet Lake and Black Lake) and the Athabasca Municipalities (Camsell Portage, Uranium City, Wollaston Lake and Stony Rapids).
 The Trust will promote and enhance the environmental, social, cultural and economic health and well-being of the beneficiaries for present and future generations.

 IMG_1594.JPG